maarten-pennings/6502/3eeprom/README.md

 ## 3.4.
 Blinky

 The previous section was a major milestone: a 6502 clocked by an oscillator and running a program from EEPROM.
-Nearly a complete computer, exceot for the RAM.
-But we also miss perhiperals like GPIO or UART.
+Nearly a complete computer, except for the RAM.
+But we also miss peripherals like GPIO or UART.
 Maybe at some stage my project will have those, but not now.
 So how can we make the "Hello, world!" of embedded software, a _blinky_?

 The trick that I cooked up was having two wait loops.
 One wait loop running in address range A, the other wait loop